Estimate Disclaimers: Terms and Conditions Samples for Your Business

 2. Tax terms

 Tax terms ensure that a customer knows they’re responsible for any taxes related to the services you provide.
-For example:
+Here’s an example of a disclaimer you can use:

 The client is responsible for all applicable federal, state, and local taxes levied on the transaction as described in this estimate.
 No tax exemptions will be recognized unless a valid tax exemption certificate is provided.